microsoft/semantic-kernel-starters/sk-process-framework/other/ProductDocumentation/README.md

-# Process Framework: Product Documentation .NET example
+# Process Framework: Product Documentation .NET and declarative example

 This project example demonstrates how to define, preview, and execute a process of generating product documentation using .NET classes and declarative AI Agents as process steps.